Jeff Mathis

-Jeffrey Stephen Mathis (born March 31, 1983) is an American professional baseball catcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim, Toronto Blue Jays, Miami Marlins, Arizona Diamondbacks, Texas Rangers and Atlanta Braves.
+Jeffrey Stephen Mathis (born March 31, 1983) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim, Toronto Blue Jays, Miami Marlins, Arizona Diamondbacks, Texas Rangers, and Atlanta Braves.

 Early life and education

 Mathis was born and raised in Marianna, Florida, the son of Danny and Bunnee Mathis.
-He has one brother, Jake Mathis, who played in the minor leagues.
+He has one brother, Jake Mathis, who played in the minor leagues from 2002-2003 for the Angels.

 At Marianna High School, Mathis played both football and baseball, winning four district titles and a regional title.
 He also appeared in the 1999 state title game in baseball, along with the state championship game in football in 2000.

+After his playing career concluded, the Jackson County School Board renamed the road leading up to Marianna High School's baseball field in Mathis's honor.

 Professional career

 Los Angeles Angels of Anaheim

 Mathis was drafted in the first round by the Los Angeles Angels of Anaheim out of high school in 2001, which he accepted in lieu of attending Florida State University.
 He quickly moved up the ranks, and by 2005, he was with the Salt Lake Bees at the Triple-A level.
 In 2005, he had a .276 batting average with 21 home runs across 111 games.
 Noted for his defensive skills, he also earned the Angels' minor league Defensive Player of the Year award.

 Following the 2005 season, the Angels declined to pursue the return of their free agent starting catcher, Bengie Molina, allowing Mathis to take Molina's spot.